Lifestyle brand: Examples

 While some lifestyle brands purposely reference existing groups or cultures, others create a disruption within the status quo and propose an innovative viewpoint on the world.
 The driving force may be the product, the shopping experience, the service, the communication or a combination of these elements.
 These are often result from visionary goals of the CEO or founder.
 Early on, Apple's founder Steve Jobs sought to integrate the company's innovations into the industries of music, entertainment, and telecommunications.
-In 2002, he gifted each 7th- and 8th-grader in the state of Maine with a laptop, in an effort to show that it wasn't "about the technology, it's about what people can do with it."
+In 2002, he gifted each 7th- and 8th-grader in the state of Maine with a laptop, in an effort to show that it was not "about the technology, it's about what people can do with it."
 Lee Clow—the chairman of Omnicom Group's TBWA Worldwide and Apple marketing partner—said that Jobs had "a very rigorous view of Apple's tone of voice and the way it talks with people," calling it "very human, very accessible."

 One popular source for lifestyle brands is also national identity.
 Victoria's Secret purposely evoked the English upper class in its initial branding efforts, while Burberry is recalling the hip London culture.
 Burberry's Autumn–Winter 2004 ready-to-wear collection connected the fashion line to the concept of the Bloomsbury girl, an aesthetic inspired by Virginia Woolf and the Bloomsbury publishing house.

 Social or personal image is also a reference point for some lifestyle brands.
-In the 1990s, Abercrombie & Fitch successfully resuscitated a 1950s ideal —the white, masculine "beefcake"— during a time of political correctness and rejection of 1950s orthodoxy, creating a lifestyle brand based on a preppy, young, Ivy-League lifestyle.
+In the 1990s, Abercrombie & Fitch successfully resuscitated a 1950s ideal—the white, masculine "beefcake"— during a time of political correctness and rejection of 1950s orthodoxy, creating a lifestyle brand based on a preppy, young, Ivy-League lifestyle.
 Their retail outlets reflect this lifestyle through their luxurious store environment, attractive store associates (models), and their black and white photographs featuring young people "living the Abercrombie & Fitch lifestyle".
 In doing so, Abercrombie & Fitch has created an outlet for those who lead, or wish to lead or wish to dream about leading this lifestyle.

 Companies like home furnishing associate themselves with the term "lifestyle branding" when they are developing their brand portfolio.
 A furniture company is likely to align new product lines with lifestyle collections that are associated with fashion icons, celebrities and well-known interior designers.
-For consumers this is reassuring and entices them to purchase home furnishings to be like these iconic influencers.
+Ideally, this strategy improves the company's image to consumers and entices them to purchase home furnishings in order to aspire to the tastes of these influencers.
 Furniture companies have said that it helps them connect with those consumers who associate other categories with these celebrities.
 It is their way of tapping into new markets that have not yet been reached.
 Companies that have celebrity names associated with them provides a certain degree of guarantee to the brand.

 A company called Doman Home Furnishings launched a campaign about food and kitchen products to enhance its brand as a lifestyle choice.